jojobear2020/Amazon_Vine_Analysis/README.md

 ### TOOLS

+1.	**PySpark**:
-1.	**PySpark** – to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
-It was also used to analyze the data.
+* to perform the ETL process to extract the dataset
+* transform the data
+* connect to an AWS RDS instance
+* load the transformed data into pgAdmin
+* analyze the data.

+2.	**pgAdmin**:
-2.	**pgAdmin** – to create a database for our working data
+* to create a database for our working data for further analysis

 ### ANALYSIS OVERVIEW